nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * Deletes the specified `ALLERGY` for the patient identified by `NRIC` in MediBase3.
 > * **At least one** `ALLERGY` must be provided.
 >   - e.g. `delAllergy i/S1234567A` is invalid.
-> * The patient must have the specified `ALLERGY` for it to be removed; otherwise, an error message will display.
+> * The patient must have the specified `ALLERGY` for it to be removed; otherwise, an error message will be displayed.
 > * Refer to [Parameter Details](#parameter-details) for constraints on each parameter.

 **Example**: